bitboxer/bitboxer.de/_posts/2019/2019-11-23-papiberlin.md

 title: "PapiBerlin.de"
 categories:
   - fatherhood
+image: "/images/2019-11-23/dad.jpg"
+image_description: A dad holding his kid and kissing it on the cheek.
+copyright: Photo by <a href="https://unsplash.com/@kellysikkema?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Kelly Sikkema</a>
 ---
 This month my little one has her second birthday.
 A lot has happened in those two years.
 Sadly I didn't know enough fathers that shared my values